morristech/SQLiteMigrationManager/README.md

 ## Unit Tests

-SQLiteMigrationManager is tested using `AndroidTestCase` -- simply run `gradle connectedAndroidTest`
+SQLiteMigrationManager can be tested by running `gradle connectedAndroidTest` with an active simulator or device attached to your system.

 ## Credits